mnajib/nixconfig-NajibMalaysia/README.md

 ## Home-Manager for user-level Management

+_-- My user-level configuration follows a hybrid strategy.
+I use Nix to declaratively manage core packages and stable configs, while using Git to imperatively manage complex, evolving configs like my Neovim setup and scripts repository.
+This gives me reproducible base system with the flexibility for daily development. --_

-**Use Nix to clone the repositories (initial setup) and Git to manage all subsequent changes and commits.**
+_Use Nix to clone the repositories (initial setup) and Git to manage all subsequent changes and commits._

 I'm still learning my way around NixOS and Home Manager, so this setup represents my current attempt to find a good workflow.
 From what I understand, this configuration tries to blend the declarative approach with some practical flexibility.